-Adoption solicitor Naomi Angell speaks at Family Justice Review summit
+Adoption solicitor Naomi Angell speaks at Family Justice Review summit19 Jun 2012

 The meeting was opened by the Children’s Minister, Tim Loughton MP, and other key speakers included Mr Justice Ryder and Anthony Douglas, Chief Executive of CAFCASS.
 The summit concentrated on the Family Justice Review reforms of care proceedings and particularly on the need to streamline and speed up the court process.